codemismatch/rubylearning/content/pages/tutorials/ruby-features.md

 ### Comments

-Use `#` for inline comments—Ruby ignores everything to the end of the line:
+Use `#` for inline comments--Ruby ignores everything to the end of the line:

 <pre class="language-ruby"><code class="language-ruby">
 total = price * 1.18 # add GST